How To Remove Tee Marks From A Golf Driver

 When you strike the golf ball with your driver there’s a good chance you’ll also connect with the tee.
 Some of the paint on the tee will be transferred to the driver’s face or sole.

 The paint is usually fairly cheap so it will easily transfer to another object if struck firmly enough.
-With your driver club head swinging at somewhere between 70 mph and 125 mph, there are certainly plenty of opportunities for the paint to transfer onto the club.
+With your driver club head swinging at somewhere between 70 mph and 125 mph, there are certainly plenty of opportunities for the paint to transfer onto the golf club.

 Are Tee Marks On My Driver Bad?